Vathsavi-Venkat/DSBA6345-PyLucene/README.md

 The steps to install, setup and test successfull installation of Lucene can be found here: [Instructions](https://github.com/Vathsavi-Venkat/DSBA6345-PyLucene/blob/main/Instructions/Install%20and%20set%20up%20PyLucene%20using%20Docker.pdf)

 ## Setup VS Code to run the project
-The steps to setup VS Code for this project can be found here: [Instructions]()
+The steps to setup VS Code for this project can be found here: [Instructions](https://github.com/Vathsavi-Venkat/DSBA6345-PyLucene/blob/main/Instructions/Setup%20Steps.pdf)

-## Steps to run the project
+## Steps to execute the project
+The following are the steps to execute the project.
+The steps can also be found here: [Instructions](https://github.com/Vathsavi-Venkat/DSBA6345-PyLucene/blob/main/Instructions/Project%20Run%20Steps.pdf)
 1. To run the index file on the terminal, type the command:
     ```bash
     python /home/Lucene/IndexFiles.py /home/Data